6 Differences Between Inkjet and LaserJet Printer: Which is Better for Business Use?

 LaserJet printers and inkjet printers are two different types of printers that both deliver high-quality documents.
 But which is better for business use?
 In this article, I’ll compare the differences between laser and inkjet printers so that you can make an informed decision about which one is best for your business needs.

 Note: Before you decide which type of printer is best for your business, it is vital to evaluate the differences between them carefully.
-There are many factors that will influence your decision, such as price, size and speed of printing.
-Once you have decided on one or more options based on below attributes and other factors like user friendliness, it’s time to get started.
+Many factors will influence your decision, such as price, size and speed of printing.
+Once you have decided on one or more options based on the below attributes and other factors like user-friendliness, it’s time to get started.

 1. Print Quality